shutch42/ScamSlam/README.md

 # ScamSlam Mockup :basketball:
-Just some webpages to emulate the design of our scam-blocking software - ScamSlam
+Just some webpages to emulate the design of our scam-blocking software